Asthma

 Asthma in Older Adults

 Asthma is common in adults ages 65 and older.
-Around 7.8% of older adults in the United States have asthma.1 That is about the same as the number of people in the general population who have asthma.
-But asthma is riskier for older adults than younger people because they face unique challenges.
+Around 7.2% of older adults in the United States have asthma.1 But asthma is riskier for older adults than younger people because they face special challenges.
+Some older adults with asthma have had it since childhood.
+Others developed asthma as adults.

 What Are Common Asthma Signs and Symptoms in Older Adults?